mattsff/smartcity-android/README.md

 - See a bottom sheet list of city results (expanded by default).
 - The list updates in real time as you type.
 - The map only updates when:
-    - You select a city from the list, or
-    - You press the search (keyboard “return”) button.
+    - You select a city from the list, or You press the search (keyboard "return") button.
 - When the map updates:
     - The list collapses.
     - The map displays either the selected city or all search results.